Pooling information in likelihood-free inference: Introduction

 In this paper, we make three contributions to the literature on LFI.
-Firstly, rather than choosing summary statistics, we propose to conduct LFI by combining several posteriors built using different sample information.
-While it may be possible to fuse posteriors in many different ways, our suggested approach uses linear opinion pools (\citealp{stone1961opinion}), due in part to their parsimonious nature and good performance in a myriad of tasks. {Linear opinion pools are known to be useful tools for combining priors beliefs, and evidences, across different individuals, and we refer to \cite{evans2022combining} for a discussion of the latter in likelihood-based Bayesian inference.} This linear pooling approach allows us to efficiently combine the information from many different sets of summary statistics to produce posterior inference without requiring the computational resources necessary to produce LFI posteriors conditioned on the entire set of summary statistics, thereby circumventing the curse of dimensionality associated with LFI inference methods (see, e.g., \citealp{blum2010non} for a discussion of the curse of dimensionality in LFI).
+Firstly, rather than choosing summary statistics, we propose to conduct LFI by combining several posteriors built using different summary statistic vectors.
+While it may be possible to fuse posteriors in many different ways, our suggested approach uses linear opinion pools (\citealp{stone1961opinion}), due in part to their simplicity and good performance in many tasks (e.g.~\citealp{McaRei2022}, \citealp{AriTunBenBudDieHonWalZau2000}).
+Linear opinion pools are known to be useful tools for combining prior beliefs or evidence.
+We refer to \cite{evans2022combining} for a recent discussion of the latter application in likelihood-based Bayesian inference.
+The linear pooling approach is computationally attractive, since it allows us to efficiently combine the information from many different sets of summary statistics without requiring a high-dimensional LFI analysis considering all of them simultaneously (see, e.g., \citealp{blum2010non} for a discussion of the curse of dimensionality in LFI).
+As well as simple linear opinion pools, we also consider a variant where mixture components in the pool are recentred which avoids variance inflation when combining posteriors with very different locations.
+The theory we develop for our pooling method applies in both cases.

-Secondly, we show that this pooling approach can be applied to effortlessly combine inferences from summary-based LFI posteriors and those built using general discrepancy measures, such as the Wasserstein distance (\citealp{Bernton2017}); see \citet{drovandi2021comparison} for a review of such approaches in LFI.
-As a consequence, the latter allows us to combine, in a cohesive fashion, and for the first time, LFI posteriors based on summaries, and those based on a general discrepancy metric.
-Further, it is possible to pool inferences from different LFI algorithms, such as ABC and Bayesian synthetic likelihood (BSL, \citealp{price2018bayesian}).
+Secondly, we show that the pooling approach can be applied to combine inferences from summary-based LFI posteriors and those built using general discrepancy measures, such as the Wasserstein distance (\citealp{Bernton2017}), the energy distance (\citealp{NguArbJulLueFor2020}), or the Kullback-Leibler divergence (\citealp{Jia2018}); see \citet{drovandi2021comparison} for a review of such approaches in LFI.
+Such a combination has not been considered previously to the best of our knowledge.
+It is also possible to pool inferences from different summary statistic based LFI algorithms, such as ABC and Bayesian synthetic likelihood (BSL, \citealp{price2018bayesian}).